 Shared Spectrum Metrology Group

-By directly addressing the spectrum crunch, our work directly impacts the communication industry and its hundreds of millions of customers – and, in the near-term, the U.S. military, whose allocated spectrum in the 3.5 gigahertz band is a focus of pioneering U.S. tiered-access spectrum-sharing efforts.
-In this area in particular, our work is significant as a key technical resource for the National Advanced Spectrum and Communications Test Network (NASCTN).
-Our basic research also promises to improve the robustness, performance and reliability of future wireless systems used in medical settings such as operating rooms, manufacturing facilities, stadiums, public-safety settings, utilities, and elsewhere.
+In addition to our impact on the communications industry and its hundreds of millions of users, we support Federal and Defense incumbent users who are developing techniques for sharing or compressing their spectrum footprint.
+In this area in particular, our work continues to make significant contributions as a key technical resource for the National Advanced Spectrum and Communications Test Network (NASCTN).
+The group’s research portfolio also investigates measurement challenges to improve the robustness, performance, and reliability of future wireless systems used in medical settings (e.g., operating rooms), manufacturing environments, stadiums, public-safety settings, utilities, and elsewhere.